JOATLGTM/RemixProject/README.md

 ## To run the project

 1. Download the repo
-2. npm install
+2. `npm install`
-3. npm run build && npm run start
+3. `npm run build && npm run start`
-4. access to localhost:3000 on your browser
+4. Access to localhost:3000 on your browser